aboldguess/QRickLinks/README.md

 ## Notes

 This project uses SQLite for simplicity and stores generated QR codes in `static/qr/`.
-When creating a new link you can tailor the QR code's appearance by choosing colours, module size, border width, pattern style, error correction level and an optional logo image.
+After a link is created you can customise its QR code from a pull-down menu next to the entry on your dashboard.
+Options include colours, module size, border width, pattern style, error correction level and an optional central logo.